 Informed planning and resource management requires information about status, trends, and changes in fish, wildlife, plant populations, and their habitats.
-The National Wildlife Refuge System (NWRS) Inventory & Monitoring (I&M) Initiative and Southeast Region I&M Network efforts are focused on both biotic and abiotic resources.
+The National Wildlife Refuge System (NWRS) Inventory & Monitoring (I&M) Initiative and Southeast Region I&M Branch efforts are focused on both biotic and abiotic resources.

-Some of the current biotic efforts being conducted by the Southeast I&M Network, refuges, and partners include Amphibian Inventories, Bird Monitoring, Freshwater Mussel Inventory, Invasive Species Monitoring, Mobile Acoustical Bat Monitoring, and Vegetation Monitoring.
+Some of the current biotic efforts being conducted by the Southeast I&M Branch, refuges, and partners include Amphibian Community Monitoring, Bird Monitoring, Habitat Mapping, Invasive Species Monitoring, Mobile Acoustical Bat Monitoring, and Vegetation Monitoring.

 There is a growing concern about the worldwide decline of amphibian populations, and the southeastern U.S. represents one of the world's most diverse regions for amphibians.
 Amphibians are commonly recognized as good indicators of ecosystem health and change due to their dependence on various wetland habitats and sensitivity to environmental stressors.

 Many refuges were established to provide habitat for birds, and refuges are charged with managing, monitoring, and protecting these species.
-The Southeast Region I&M Network is working with refuges and other partners on numerous bird planning and monitoring activities.
+The Southeast Region I&M Branch is working with refuges and other partners on numerous bird planning and monitoring activities.
 Some of the current efforts include IWMM surveys and SEANET beached bird surveys.